dlstreamer/pipeline-zoo/docs/examples.md

 Pipeline runner settings an be overriden on the command line by using the `runner-override` argument.
 `runner-override` takes a key and value pair.

-### Changing inference interval for DL Streamer Pipeline Runner
+### Changing inference interval for Intel® DL Streamer Pipeline Runner

 Command: